+The average American has less than $90,000 in retirement savings, though the number varies depending on age groups and other factors.
 Knowing how much others in your age group are saving for retirement can help give you a sense of comparison, but it’s important to remember that most Americans aren’t saving enough.

 There are a number of different formulas, calculations, and rules of thumb to help individuals figure out how much money they’ll need in retirement.
 While these figures can be helpful, it’s also important to take personal goals, financial responsibilities, and lifestyle into consideration.

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
-SoFi can’t guarantee future financial performance.
-Advisory services offered through SoFi Wealth, LLC.
-SoFi Securities, LLC, member FINRA / SIPC .
-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
-Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).
+1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
+Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

-2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
+2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA(www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

-For additional disclosures related to the SoFi Invest platforms described above, including state licensure of Sofi Digital Assets, LLC, please visit www.sofi.com/legal.
 Neither the Investment Advisor Representatives of SoFi Wealth, nor the Registered Representatives of SoFi Securities are compensated for the sale of any product or service sold through any SoFi Invest platform.
-Information related to lending products contained herein should not be construed as an offer or pre-qualification for any loan product offered by SoFi Lending Corp and/or its affiliates.
+Information related to lending products contained herein should not be construed as an offer or pre-qualification for any loan product offered by SoFi Bank, N.A.